-For a potential grievance issue to qualify for consideration, by the Faculty Senate Committee on Reconciliation.
-The grievant contacts the chair of the Faculty Senate Committee on Reconciliation DFR within 30 calendar days of the time when the grievant knew or should have known of the event or action that is the basis for the potential grievance, just as if beginning the grievance process.
+For a potential grievance issue to qualify for consideration, by the Faculty Senate Committee on Reconciliation, the grievant contacts the chair of the Faculty Senate Committee on Reconciliation DFR within 30 calendar days of the time when the grievant knew or should have known of the event or action that is the basis for the potential grievance, just as if beginning the grievance process.
 If the grievant requests assistance from the Faculty Senate Committee on Reconciliation, DFR, that committee the DFR must request a postponement of the time limits involved in the grievance procedure while it deals with the case.
-The chair of the Faculty Senate Committee on Reconciliation DFR submits the request in writing to the vice provost for faculty affairs and the vice president of the Faculty Senate.
+The chair of the Faculty Senate Committee Committee on Reconciliation.

+affairs and the vice president of the Faculty Senate.
 Also In addition, the grievant reaches an understanding with the Faculty Senate Committee on Reconciliation DFR of the time frame planned for that committee's working on the case, with such time not to exceed 60 calendar days.